On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Introduction

+yet without significant performance degradation.
 However, many large-scale multi-agent systems are often deployed across wide geographic areas, resulting in agents interacting with heterogeneous environments.
 For instance, connected and autonomous vehicles (CAVs) operating in various regions of a metropolitan area encounter diverse conditions such as varying traffic patterns, road infrastructure, and local regulations.
-The clients' federation must be managed to ensure the robustness of the learned policy against environmental heterogeneity.
+Intuitively, the environmental heterogeneity may lead to misaligned learning signals across agents, potentially hinder the convergence, and degrade the generalization performance of the learned policies.
+Hence, the clients' federation must be managed in a way that ensures the learned policy is robust to environmental heterogeneity.

 There is an emerging interest in mathematically understanding the role of heterogeneity in the performance of the federated versions of classic reinforcement learning algorithms \citep{jin_federated_2022,woo_blessing_2023,doan2019finite,wang2023federated,xie_fedkl_2023} such as Q-learning, policy gradient methods, and temporal difference (TD) methods.
 In this paper, we study synchronous federated Q-learning (FQL) in the presence of environmental heterogeneity, which aims to learn an optimal Q-function by averaging local Q-estimates per $E$ (where $E\ge 1$) update iterations on their local data.
 We leave the exploration of asynchronous Q-learning for future work.
 Federated Q-learning is a natural integration of FedAvg and Q-learning \citep{jin_federated_2022,woo_blessing_2023}.
 The former is the most widely adopted classic federated learning algorithm \citep{kairouz2021advances,mcmahan2017communication}, and the latter is one of the most fundamental model-free reinforcement learning algorithms \citep{Watkins1992Qlearning}.
 Despite intensive study, the tight sample complexity of Q-learning in the single-agent setting was open until recently \citep{li2024q}.
 Similarly, the understanding of FedAvg is far from complete; a detailed discussion can be found in Section \ref{sec: related_work}.
 A concise comparison of our work to the related work can be found in Table \ref{tbl:comparison}.